wickedsensation/Valhime/README.md

 * this is a modified image to fit cube hostings needs.
-* you can find the original author at https://github.com/lloesche/valheim-server-docker
+* you can find the original version at https://github.com/lloesche/valheim-server-docker
 * ssh has been added on port 22.

 # lloesche/valheim-server Docker image